moritzzimmer/terraform-aws-lambda/docs/deployment/part1.md

 - using [docker_registry_image](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs/resources/registry_image) to build the image as part of the terraform lifecycle
 - using a `null_resource` with a `local-exec` provisioner to build and push the image as part of the terraform lifecycle

-It's recommended to build and push all further docker images using a CI system like GitHub actions.
+It's recommended to build and push all further container images using a CI system like GitHub actions.

 ```hcl
 locals {